nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing a fosterer's detail: `view`

-Redirects you to the profile page of the fosterer at the specified index.
+Redirects you to the profile page of the fosterer at the specified index in your address book.

 Format: `view INDEX`